-1975 also marked the year Manassas dropped its town status and became a city.
+The year 1975 also marked the year Manassas dropped its town status and became a city.
 Shortly thereafter, Manassas decided to start its own school system.
-The city bought three old school buildings from Prince William County and renovated them (Baldwin, Dean, & Osbourn).
-In the fall of 1977, the building at 9005 Tudor Lane reopened as Osbourn High School housing grades nine through twelve, Mr. Victor Egidi was the principal and Mr. L.A.
-Rorrer, Jr. was his assistant.
+The city bought three old school buildings from Prince William County and renovated them (Baldwin, Dean, and Osbourn).
+In the fall of 1977, the building at 9005 Tudor Lane reopened as Osbourn High School housing grades 9-12, Mr. Victor Egidi was the principal and Mr. L.A.
+Rorrer Jr. was his assistant.
 The eagle was chosen as the school mascot; navy blue and silver gray became the school colors.
 The rest, as they way, is history.

 In an effort to accommodate increasing enrollment due to the city’s rapid growth, portable classrooms (i.e., trailers) graced the front lawn of OHS and additions were constructed a number of times during the 1980s.
-When Grace E. Metz Junior High School opened in the fall of 1990, Osbourn became a three-year secondary school for grades ten through twelve.
-Enrollment continued to grow throughout the 1990s and the building became severely overcrowded.
-Classroom trailers returned to the front lawn and the sections of the school built in the 1950s and ‘60s were deteriorating badly.
+When Grace E. Metz Junior High School opened in the fall of 1990, Osbourn became a three-year secondary school for grades 10 through 12.
+Enrollment continued to grow throughout the 1990s, and the building became severely overcrowded.
+Classroom trailers returned to the front lawn and the sections of the school built in the 1950s and 60s were deteriorating badly.
 The decision was made to raze all parts of the school except for the additions built in the early and mid-1980s.

 A new building would be constructed adjacent to and surrounding the portions that were to remain.
 The science wing from the 1980s was renovated to house the Johnson Learning Center, the school division’s alternative education school.
 Today, the building is once again part of the high school and is now connected to the main building by a breezway.
 The newly-renovated and renamed Joseph B. Johsnon Wing reopened in 2014, providing an additional 10 classrooms for the city's sole high school to host both traditional courses and non- traditional education courses.